-New Ph.D.
-Program in Youth Development and Family Science
+Ph.D.
+Program in Youth Development and Family Sciences

-Taught by exceptional faculty at a Research I, AAU University, the program curriculum offers a robust foundation built on advanced research methods and techniques, youth and family theories, and electives that allow you to pursue your own specialty areas.
+Students receive advanced training in human growth and development, interpersonal and family processes, and the communities that influence the well-being of children, adolescents, and emerging adults.
+Specific emphasis is placed on examining prevention and promotion programs as contexts for positive growth and development, especially among vulnerable populations.
+Taught by exceptional faculty at this Research I, AAU University, the program curriculum offers a robust foundation built on advanced research methods, developmental and ecological theories, and electives that allow you to pursue your own specialty research areas.

 The PhD will require a minimum of 90, post-baccalaureate credit hours.
 With approval from the Graduate School, up to 30 credits may be transferred from an M.S. or other master’s program from a regionally accredited institution or equivalent.
-The remaining course work will include the following:
+The remaining course work will include the following Ph.D.
+Degree Requirements.

 - How to Apply

 1. Schedule a meeting with the FYCS Coordinator of Academic Programs.

 Coordinator of Academic Programs